 Other planned functionality includes improved support generation with the ability to customize its placement.
 Paint will also be improved with tools to apply text or symbols to the outside of a part.
 In the future, we hope to support popular color 3D formats such as 3MF.

 Today, CANVAS works only with Palette-enabled multi-material prints.
-However, multi-extruder and MMU support is coming later this year!
+However, multi-extruder support is planned for the future!

 If you are a Palette user, there’s good news: all of the functionality released today is free!
 That means you can get started with paint in CANVAS right away.